molevolworkshop/molevolworkshop.github.io/software/jetstream2.md

 to set a password for a user.
 It sounds like we will need to create 62+ passwords this way so that students can login the first time at least.

+### Passphrase

-* What is the passphrase for an instance used for?
-Does not work as password when logging in
+What is the passphrase for an instance used for?
+Does not work as password when logging in.

+### Instance limits

+Exosphere says up to 25 instances can be run from one account.
+Can this be increased to, say, 75, or do we need three separate Xsede accounts?